-‘General Hospital’ Spoilers: New Lawyer Cast On GH – Ava On Trial For Med Swap?
+‘General Hospital’ Spoilers: New Lawyer Cast On ‘GH’-Ava On Trial For Med Swap?

 General Hospital spoilers say fans have been aching for months to see Ava pay for her role in Morgan’s death and Lucy keeping quiet would save Ava from accountability for her actions.
 That won’t do.
 General Hospital spoilers promise Ava will pay and that’s why she needs the lawyer.
 Now that Ava has offered big bucks, Lucy knows she’s on to something.

-Lucy may want the money on General Hospital but she also doesn’t want to cross Sonny or Carly since those are not enemies a girl wants in Port Charles.
+Lucy may want the money on General Hospital, but she also doesn’t want to cross Sonny or Carly since those are not enemies a girl wants in Port Charles.
 General Hospital spoilers hint Lucy will betray Ava and spill to the Corinthos family that she caught Ava ditching Morgan’s pill bottle and that Ava and Scotty have been going to extreme lengths to retrieve it.

 #GH Today Mon Mar 13: Refusing to take the blame for Morgan’s death any longer, Ava informs Carly, …+ pic.twitter.com/DCmskSeEWx